California Disability Discrimination Laws

 The California Fair Employment and Housing Act prohibits employment discrimination on the basis of physical disability, mental disability and mental condition that limits a major life activity.
 As with the ADA, an employer is required to make reasonable accommodation for the known disabilities of its employees.
 Additionally in California, employers are required to engage in an interactive process where the disabled employee and the employer communicate about possible reasonable accommodations.

-The Fair Employment and Housing Act broadens the protections afforded under the ADA.
+The Fair Employment and Housing Act broaden the protections afforded under the ADA.
 FEHA applies to employers with five or more employees, whereas the ADA applies to employers with 15 or more employees.

-We are California’s largest statewide law firm that’s dedicated to representing employees in disputes against their employers.
+We are a statewide California law firm that’s dedicated to representing employees in disputes against their employers.
 Stephen Danz & Associates, based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
-Additionally we represent employees if they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
-If you believe that you are the victim of harassment, contact one of our Disability Discrimination Lawyers in California to setup your free consultation to discuss this matter.
+Additionally, we represent employees if they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
+If you believe that you are the victim of harassment, contact one of our Disability Discrimination Lawyers in California to set up your free consultation to discuss this matter.
 We take cases on a contingency basis and collect no attorney fees unless we win your case.